Peoscar/LearningJS/README.md

 ## Setup

 Setup server:
-* change directory to project directory and run http_server in cmd (npm)
+* change directory to project directory and run http-server in cmd (npm)
 * change directory to my_collection and run 'p5 server' or 'p5 s' (p5-manager)

 Go to *http://localhost:8080* or *http://localhost:5555*, depending on choice of server, in chrome and open console